rana-sylvatica/OFOF1/README.md

 # OFOF1
 Open-frame case design for the Open Frame1 board

-## NOTE: this project is currently under construction and the files do not all match the descriptions in the README.
-This warning will be removed when I have all the correct files uploaded

 ## Overview

 The goal of this project is to create a "bare miniumum" case design for the OF1 board, allowing aspiring makers to construct quality digital controllers as cheaply and simply as possible.